neverage84/MongoDBScraper/README.md

 # MongoDBScraper

  # INTRODUCTION
-I created a web app that lets users view and leave comments on the latest news scraped from DnD.Wizards.com.
+A web app that lets users scrape the latest news articles from DnD.Wizards.com, click link to go directly to the article, view and leave comments, and clear the last news scrape.

 ![Alt Text](https://github.com/neverage84/MongoDBScraper/blob/master/Mongo%20Scraper.gif?raw=true)